lnmei/DH150-2020W/assignment05/README.md

 ###### Solution

-* Pandora can use the advanced search feature of my product, which allows for finding books by the qualities of character, setting, author, plot, and other properties.
+* Pandora can use the category search feature of my product, which allows for finding books by the qualities of character, setting, author, plot, and other properties.

 ###### Taking Action